 Grant funding is a distinctive feature of our annual Play Conference, and we are proud to have awarded $52,000 in funding to date.
-Through competitive funding opportunities, we offer both Action and Research Grants to playmakers and researchers whose work has the potential to improve and expand the Play Movement.
+Through competitive funding opportunities, we offer both Action and Research Grants to playmakers, communities and researchers whose work has the potential to improve and expand the Play Movement.
 (Note: Our grants are NOT for playground equipment, sunshades, surfacing or the like.)

 Research Grants support new & emerging PLAY research